Wiener Holocaust Library: Exhibitions

 The Wiener Holocaust Library offers free public access to three temporary exhibitions a year in the ground floor exhibition space, in addition to a number of mini Reading Room exhibitions, travelling exhibitions, and online exhibitions.

 The Holocaust Explained

 Since 2015, the Library has also been the custodian of The Holocaust Explained, an educational website aiming to help British schoolchildren learn about the Nazi era and the Holocaust.

 The website is designed with the British school curriculum for thirteen to eighteen year olds in mind, but it aims to be accessible to other users as well.
 It covers topics from the historical background of antisemitism through to the legacy of the Holocaust, drawing on the Library's unique archival materials to illustrate each section.

+The Refugee Map

+In November 2021 the Library relaunched the Refugee Map, a “digital map [which] traces refugee journeys through photographs, diaries, letters, and interviews”.
+As of April 2024 the map contains 440 records, 111 collections, 4 journeys and 118 map overlays, several of which are historical maps of Europe and the world.

 The Fraenkel Prize

 The Library also awards the Fraenkel Prize in Contemporary History.
 This prize, founded by the late Ernst Fraenkel OBE (former Chairman and Joint Library President), is awarded annually for "outstanding work of twentieth-century history in one of The Wiener Holocaust Library's fields of interest."
 These areas of interest include the following: "The History of Europe, Jewish History, The Two World Wars, Antisemitism, Comparative Genocide, Political Extremism."